 While ultimately, you may relieve your heartburn symptoms through medication, you may be trading those symptoms for a slew of new symptoms that can be even more annoying and/or damaging.

 This is why it’s wise to look to nutritional therapies – such as the gluten-free diet – to “treat” acid reflux and GERD, and only use medications, on occasion, as directed by your doctor and the FDA.

 Yes, gluten consumption can lead to symptoms associated with acid reflux and GERD, and this is particularly well documented in cases of undiagnosed celiac disease.

-Gluten is difficult protein for humans to digest, and leads to inflammation in all humans.
-If you’re looking to quell stomach acid production, consider changing your diet by eliminating not only gluten, but also highly inflammatory foods such as fried foods, fatty meats, sugar, caffeine, spicy foods, alcohol and more.
+Gluten is a difficult protein for humans to digest and leads to inflammation in all humans.
+If you’re looking to quell stomach acid production, consider changing your diet by eliminating not only gluten but also highly inflammatory foods such as fried foods, fatty meats, sugar, caffeine, spicy foods, alcohol, and more.

 Also, be sure to eat smaller meals (no overeating), slow down, and chew your food to pre-digest as much of your food as possible, and do not eat near bedtime when gravity is not your friend.